 Laterally, at its lower extent, its fibers which are continuous with those of the sacrotuberous ligament.

 Both the piriformis and the gluteus maximus have fibers that blend with the sacrotuberous ligament.

-The Piriformis attaches to the front surface of the sacrum and from passes forwards and outwards and slightly downwards to attach to the thigh bone.
+The Piriformis attaches to the front surface of the sacrum and from there passes forwards, downwards and outwards to attach to the thigh bone.

-Assuming the femurs are fixed then activating the piriformis creates a forward pull on the sacrum.
-This could induce a slight reduction in tension in the sacrotuberous ligament.
-However, tension in the fibers common to the ligament could make up for the loss.
+Assuming the femurs are fixed, then activating the piriformis creates a downwards (and forwards) pull on the sacrum.
+This could induce a reduction in tension in the sacrotuberous ligament.
+However, tension in the fibers of the piriformis that blend with those of the sacrotuberous could make up for the loss.

 Because the Piriformis attaches to the sacrum below the SI joints, activation of the piriformis could pull the sacrum into counter-nutation, a backward nodding of the sacrum relative to the hip bones.

 Counter-nutation is when the bottom tip of the sacrum moves forwards, towards the pubic bone.
 At the same time, the top of the sacrum moves rearwards.
 The back of the sacrum could be thought of as moving downwards relative to the hip bones.

 Additionally, with counter nutation the ASICs move outwards and the ischial tuberosities inwards causing the top of the pelvis to slightly widen and the bottom of the pelvis to slightly narrow.